(keep reading to learn what happened)

 Kristy Kaos and Jaz Bender seem to regularly perform at Count’s Vamp’d, but I’m not sure if they have any ownership stake.

-As of 2022, the final The End Las Vegas location is occupied by a cafe called Cafe Sanuki.
+For a time, the final The End Las Vegas location is occupied by a cafe called Cafe Sanuki.

 Reviews for the new café seem excellent, as it has a 4.5 star rating Yelp page.